What is Boba?

 Boba is the name of chewy, bouncy tapioca pearls as well as the delicious drink that contains them.
 Learn more about boba, from its origins to the many varieties.

 Boba is both the name of an ingredient and a drink that’s also known as bubble tea or milk tea.
+Boba is pronounced BOE-BAH.

+Another name for bubble tea is boba.
 Bubble tea is a beverage (usually iced) that contains boba and tea.
 It can come in creamy variations such as milk tea or as dairy-free fruit teas.

-RELATED: 17 Best Milk Tea Recipes
+RELATED: 17 Delicious Bubble Tea Recipes

+Two rival teahouses claim they made up the beverage and have differing stories on how the pairing of tea and tapioca balls came to be.
 In one story, a teahouse owner added boba to a cup of tea after seeing them at a market.
 In the other, a tea room employee placed tapioca pearls meant for shaved ice into an iced tea.

 RELATED: Bubble Tea with Cold Foam